 We will guide you through the key features of a good nursing cover, and what would be most suitable for both feeding and pumping.

-- 1 When “Working It” in Public is Unavoidable
+When Public Breastfeeding is Unavoidable

 We all wish we could nurse in the comfort of our own homes.
 Away from prying eyes, where we can just let it all hang out.
 There we can have our comfy chair, our favorite TV show, our ideal temperature, and our stocked fridge.